durrcommasteven/durrcommasteven.github.io/_posts/2024-10-01-shiny-balls.md

 <figure>
 <img src="{{site.baseurl}}/assets/images/post_5/ai_scuptures.png" alt="laffer-sketch" style="width:100%">
-<figcaption align = "center"><b>Four sculptures made by o1.
-(Top left) ChatGPT's embarassing attempt at being deep and making a question mark.
-(Top right) A double helix which ChatGPT says represents the fact that it, too is made of a sort of genetic code of data.
-(Bottom left) Apparently this has tiny spheres at each corner of a projected tesseract (I did not check this).
-(Bottom right) A spiral, because ChatGPT likes spirals (it does look cool).</b></figcaption>
+<figcaption align = "center"><b>Four sculptures made by o1. <br>(Top left) ChatGPT's embarassing attempt at being deep and making a question mark. <br>(Top right) A double helix which ChatGPT says represents the fact that it, too is made of a sort of genetic code of data. <br>(Bottom left) ChatGPT claimed that these tiny spheres correspond to the corners of a projected tesseract (I did not check this). <br>(Bottom right) A spiral, because ChatGPT likes spirals (it does look neat).</b></figcaption>
 </figure>

 # In Search of Fractals